hostnamectl — Control the system hostname

 location of the system, if it is known and applicable.
 This

-may be as generic as "Berlin, Germany
+may be as generic as "Berlin, Germany" or as

-specific as "Left Rack, 2nd Shelf
+specific as "Left Rack, 2nd Shelf".

 Pass an empty string to reset to the default empty value.